World Language

 Spanish I

-Throughout this course, students practice communicating about and identify the main idea and a few supporting details of short written and spoken messages on highly predictable, everyday topics on familiar themes involving personal identity, family, and daily life.
+Communicating about personal identity, family, and daily life in authentic scenarios as well as basic needs - food, clothing, shelter--are at the core of Spanish I. The Upper School Spanish I curriculum covers the Middle School Spanish curriculum in one accelerated year, focusing on practical linguistic skills and cultural competency for basic interactions with Spanish speakers.
+Grammar in Spanish I focuses on the present tense and basic structures.
+Throughout this course, students practice communicating about and identify the main idea and a few supporting details of short written and spoken messages on highly predictable, everyday topics on familiar themes.
 They can use simple sentences that have been encountered, memorized, and recalled.
 Students completing this level typically demonstrate a proficiency in Novice Mid to Intermediate Low range in all modes of communication based on ACTFL guidelines.

 Spanish II

+Neighboorhoods and cities, travel, health, and storytelling are at the center of Spanish II.
+The grammar focuses on the preterit, imperfect, and future tenses.
 Throughout this course, students participate in conversations and present information on several familiar topics using increasingly complex sentences.
 They can handle short social interactions in everyday situations, write messages about familiar subjects, and recognize the main topic and some supporting details heard or read.
 Students completing this level typically demonstrate a proficiency in the Novice High to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
-The cultural emphasis is on Spain and Mexico.
-The grammar focuses on the preterit, imperfect, and future tenses.

 Spanish III